Online Men's Meeting (via Zoom), Monday, March 23, 7:30 - 8:30 pm, By Donation

 Mondays: 7:00 – 8:30 pm in Middlebury (location will be provided upon registering) One-Time Drop-In Groups (come to one or as many as you like): January 27, February 10, February 24, and March 9

-Four - Week Committed Group (commitment to all four meetings required): March 23, April 13, April 27, May 11
+Four - Week Committed Group (commitment to all four meetings required): * this group has been shifted to an online, drop-in group (see info. above) March 23, April 13, April 27, May 11

 Cost: $25 / meeting.
 Payment is due in cash or check before or at each meeting.
 If this cost makes it difficult to attend, please let me know and we can discuss a sliding scale option.